socomsystems/documentation/user_manual/webinterface.rst

 * Google **Chrome**/Chromium
 * Apple **Safari**

-.. note:: If you want to use Nextcloud Talk you need to run Mozilla **Firefox** 52+ or Google **Chrome**/Chromium 49+ to have the full experience with video calls and screensharing.
+.. note:: If you want to use cyfrSpaces Talk you need to run Mozilla **Firefox** 52+ or Google **Chrome**/Chromium 49+ to have the full experience with video calls and screensharing.
 Google **Chrome**/Chromium requires a additional plugin for screensharing.

 Navigating the main user interface
 ----------------------------------

-By default, the Nextcloud Web interface opens to your Files page.
+By default, the cyfrSpaces Web interface opens to your Files page.
 You can add, remove, and share files, and make changes based on the access privileges set by you (if you are administering the server) or by your server administrator.